-We conclude that a prioritized needs assessment should be undertaken of what ecosystem inputs will really contribute to improving the performance of Councils.
-We are aware that several "needs assessments" have been conducted, and that some non-government bodies are planning others.
-We are also aware that a full quantitative needs assessment is itself costly in expert time and resources for support.
-Hence a useful first step would be a major workshop of perhaps a week.
-It would have participants from all Councils and their direct clients, and as close as possible to balanced representation of "natural" and social-economic science experts (again with balance between NOAA-based experts and external experts).
+We conclude that a needs assessment should be undertaken to prioritize ecosystem science inputs that will really contribute to improving the performance of Councils.
+We are aware that several "needs assessments" have been or will be conducted, and that some non-government bodies are planning others, e.g., Pew Charitable Trusts We are also aware that a full quantitative needs assessment is itself costly in terms of expertise, time and resources.
+Hence a useful first step would be a major workshop of perhaps a week's duration.
+It would have participants from all Councils and their direct clients, Science Centers, and as close as possible to balanced representation of "natural" and social-economic science experts (again with balance between NOAA-based experts and external experts).